Policy & Standards

 View MSU Policy 01.13

-W3C WCAG 2.0 AA
+W3C WCAG 2.1 AA

 The W3C (World Wide Web Consortium) is and has been the lead on emerging internet recommendations and guidelines.
-The W3C works closely with organizations such as the International Organization for Standardization (ISO), but it do not publish Standards, nor do their recommendations and guidelines read as standards.
+The W3C works closely with organizations such as the International Organization for Standardization (ISO), but it does not publish Standards, nor do their recommendations and guidelines read as standards.

-In the field of Web accessibility, the W3C's Web Accessibility Initiative has been active since the late 1990;s.
+In the field of Web accessibility, the W3C's Web Accessibility Initiative (WAI) has been active since the late 1990’s.
 WAI, in coordination with organizations around the world, pursues accessibility of the Web through five primary areas: technology, guidelines, tools, education and outreach, and research and development.
-In December of 2008, the WAI published their second Web Content Accessibility Guidelines (or WCAG 2.0) which provides a detailed suite of documents that cover PrinciplesRequirements & Guidelines and Techniques.
-This was a major revision to WCAG 1.0, whose technical checkpoints rendered it out-of-date as technology changed.
-In October of 2012, ISO adopted WCAG 2.0 as one of its standards: ISO/IEC 40500:2012.
+In June of 2018, the WAI published an update to the Web Content Accessibility Guidelines (or WCAG 2.1) which provides a detailed suite of documents that cover Principles, Requirements & Guidelines and Techniques.
+WCAG 2.1 expands accessibility guidelines of mobile, low vision, and cognitive and learning provisions.

-Mississippi State University's goal is to meet AA Conformance to WCAG 2.0.
+Mississippi State University's goal is to meet AA Conformance to WCAG 2.1.

 w3c.org/WAI